OGSIVEO can help put progressing Desmoid Tumors in their place

-The first and only FDA-approved treatment for adults with progressing desmoid tumors who require a medicine by mouth or injection (systemic therapy).
+A twice-daily oral medication that is the first and only FDA-approved treatment that can help get progressing desmoid tumors under control for adults who require a medicine by mouth or injection (systemic therapy).1

 Important Safety Information